Quasi-integrability from PT-symmetry: Introduction

-\paragraph*{}Quasi-deformation is achieved through modifying the temporal Lax component ($B$) of an integrable system by deforming the corresponding potential \cite{Ferreira2011,10.1063/1.4828681} or Hamiltonian \cite{Abhinav2025}.
-The deformed equation then can justifiably be expanded in the deformation parameter $\epsilon$ \cite{Ferreira2012}, leading to a form,
+\paragraph*{}Quasi-deformation is achieved by modifying the temporal Lax component ($B$) of an integrable system by deforming the corresponding potential \cite{R1,R2} or Hamiltonian \cite{R7}.
+The deformed equation then can be justifiably expanded in the deformation parameter $\epsilon$ \cite{R3}, leading to a form,

 where the deformed curvature $F^d_{tx}=A_{d,t}-B_{d,x}+\left[A_d,\,B_d\right]$ is made of the deformed Lax pair $\left(A_d,B_d\right)$ having an inherent Lie algebra basis to which the operator $M$ belongs.
 The deviation from the zero-curvature (integrability) condition is caused by the anomaly function ${\cal X}$ which is ${\cal O}(\epsilon)$.
-The Abelianization approach \cite{Ferreira2011,10.1063/1.4828681} then most naturally leads to the anomalous charges that satisfy,
+The Abelianization approach \cite{R1,R2} then most naturally leads to anomalous charges that satisfy,

 where $f_n$ are some functions of the deformed solution $u_d(x,t)$.
 Naturally, the asymptotic charge difference $Q^n(t=\infty)-Q^n(t=-\infty)$ can vanish if the factor ${\cal X}f_n$ is odd in both parity (${\cal P}$) and time-reversal (${\cal T}$) for a given deformed solution.